spagme/spagme.github.io/README.md

 # Spagme

-Spagme is a lightweight framework that creates client code based on an API that is hosted in a aspnet web application and is defined by a C# class or interface.
+Spagme is a lightweight RPC framework that creates client code based on an API that is hosted in a aspnet web application and is defined by a C# class or interface.

 Currently supported client languages are typescript and javascript.